Returns a pdfium_obj_list — a list of pdfium_obj handles, one

-a 1-based index within the page, and an internal pointer suitable
+within the page, and an internal pointer for downstream queries.

 Arguments